Welcome to the Quality in Care (QiC) Diabetes Awards 2023

 - Auto-confirmation that your entries have been received.

-There are seven entry categories, including one exciting new entry category – Clinical Pathways Using Technologies – and three nomination categories.
+There are seven entry categories, three nomination categories, including one exciting new entry category – Peer Support.

 The judging criteria and entry format have been reviewed and updated to clearly reflect the essential criteria that the judges will be looking for: innovation, equality, diversity and variation, results, user feedback, and dissemination and sustainability.